Video Trump threatens 'severe tariffs' on Russia if no deal to end war within 50 days

 Oprah Daily unveils first Travel 'O-Ward' winnersJul 14, 2025

-Justin Bieber’s new album scores biggest global streaming day ever3 hours ago
+Justin Bieber’s new album scores biggest global streaming day everJul 14, 2025

 Neil Diamond surprises fans with rare appearance at sold-out showJul 14, 2025